devict/keeper/README.md

 Keeper be be ran from both your local CLI, as well as in Docker.

+Once the bot is running locally, you can interact with it from the terminal.

 #### Local CLI

-1. Run `make build-dev-workspace`
+1. Run `npm run build-dev-workspace`
 2. Populate the data in the newly generated `.env` file
-3. Run `make dev`, which will start docker compose with two services
-  1. The `build` service watches and recompiles typescript on file change
-  2. The `app` service watches for newly compiled source and restarts the app
+3. You'll need 2 terminals to compile live.
+    1. In one terminal, just run `npm start`
+    2. In your other terminal, run `npm run watch`, which will compile your `.ts` files live

 Now you can add commands to Keeper in `lib/handlers/keeper.ts`!

+#### Docker

+Simply run `npm run dev`, which will start docker compose with two services

+- The `build` service watches and recompiles typescript on file change
+- The `app` service watches for newly compiled source and restarts the app

 #### Interacting with the bot locally

-1. Make sure it's running with `make dev` in one terminal
+1. Make sure it's running with one of the above methods
-2. In another terminal, run `make test-local` to open a tcp connection to the bot
+2. In another terminal, run `nc localhost 3333` to open a tcp connection to the bot
 3. Type commands and see responses!
 Try `hello` and you should see `keeper: hello, Human!` in response
-4. For commands that require a bot mention, use `@keeper` in your message

 ### Add your first Keeper command!